freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 stability and reliability of 10.3-RELEASE.

-The 11.2-RELEASE cycle started April 20 with the code slush, and continued to progress througout the rest of the quarter with the code freeze, followed by three BETA builds and three RC builds, with the final release build announced June 27.
+The 11.2-RELEASE cycle started April 20 with the code slush, and continued to progress throughout the rest of the quarter with the code freeze, followed by three BETA builds and three RC builds, with the final release build announced June 27.